 Can I see my random number?

-Middle and high school applicants can view their random number in MySchools.
+Middle and high school applicants can view their random number in MySchools after the application opens.
 Log into MySchools and click "edit profile" in the small font just above the student's name.
 Scroll down to find the random number.

 3-K, pre-K, or kindergarten applicants can be provided their random number upon request.
 You should reach out to us after offers are released at ESEnrollment@schools.nyc.gov.

 I’ve heard that knowing my random number can help me decide whether to apply to certain schools.
 Is this true?

 Random numbers, on their own, cannot definitively tell you your chances of getting into any specific program.
 In order to do so, you would need to know the random numbers of all other students applying to that same program and how your random number compares to those applicants' numbers.
 Here’s why:

 - The strength of your random number depends on who else applied.

 - While the matching algorithm runs, some students who apply to the same program as you will match to a higher choice from their applications.
 This means they are never actually considered for a seat at that program.

 - For example, on a list of 100 applicants to a program, your random number may place you at #75.
 During the match, it’s possible that 30 students with a stronger random number match to a more preferred choice, meaning that your actual position would jump to #45.
 With tens of thousands of applicants and hundreds of programs, this is pretty common.

 - Eligibilities and priorities matter.